FAQs

 CAP Debt Help also enhances taha wairua, spiritual health.
 Two out of three CAP clients who felt open (‘neutral’ or ‘positive’ towards God) said ‘since CAP, I feel a closer connection to Him!’

-And how beautiful that over 1,430 precious people, like Sia, have made a commitment, taking steps closer to Jesus — their stories unfolding in new and life-giving ways.
+And how beautiful that over 1,430 precious people, like Sarah, have made a commitment, taking steps closer to Jesus — their stories unfolding in new and life-giving ways.

 Do you have to be a Christian to get CAP's help?